ECP-WarpX/picsar/README.md

 PICSAR will be essential for studying multi-level parallelization on the next generation of exascale computers.

-Here are some of the specific algorithmic features of the PICSAR code :
+#### Here are some of the specific algorithmic features of the PICSAR code :

 * The Maxwell solver uses arbitrary order finite-difference scheme (staggered/centered),
 * The particle pusher uses the Boris algorithm,
 * The field gathering routine is energy conserving,
 * The current deposition and field gathering routines include high order particle shape factors.

-Here are some high performance features of the PICSAR code :
+### Here are some high performance features of the PICSAR code :

 * Particle tiling to help increase memory locality
 * MPI parallelization for internode parallelism (blocking, non-blocking and Remote memory access MPI),
 * OpenMP parallelization for intranode parallelism,
 * MPI-IO for fast parallel outputs.

+### Python glue:

+* We created a Forthon parser that read Fortran source files of PICSAR and parse them to create a `picsar.v` file used by the Forthon compiler to generate a Python module for PICSAR.
+The Forthon parser is available in the folder `utils`.
+* Thanks to Forthon, we are able to access all high performance routines of PICSAR from python.
+This allows us to use PICSAR routines from WARP and vice-versa.

 **Compiling**
 -------------